 An employee or a full-time student of Manchester Met or an elected member of any local authority is not allowed to be an independent governor but can be appointed as a co-opted member.

 The co-opted members must have experience in the provision of education.
-The three co-opted places are reserved for members of staff, of whom at least one is a member of academic staff and one is professional services staff.
+Of the seven co-opted places, three are reserved for members of staff, of whom at least one is a member of academic staff and one is professional services staff.

 The nominee members are: